optimal brew for v60

 For the best coffee for espresso, choose freshly roasted beans—preferably within two weeks—to preserve rich oils and bold flavors.
 Medium to dark roasts provide a balanced profile with smoky, chocolatey, and fruity notes.
 Arabica beans offer smoother, nuanced tastes, while blends mixing Arabica and Robusta enhance crema and strength.
 Grind just before brewing for peak…

-quality water enhances coffee
+water in coffee maker